doubleleft/hook-android/README.md

-dl-api-android
+Hook-android
 ===

-dl-api android client
+Hook android client

 #About

-This is a port of the [JavaScript client](http://github.com/doubleleft/dl-api-javascript).
+This is a port of the [JavaScript client](http://github.com/doubleleft/hook-javascript).
 The library is a native Android Library, with no external dependencies, targetting Android API Level 10.
-It doesn't require the JavaScript client either, the library communicates with dl-api's REST interface.
+It doesn't require the JavaScript client either, the library communicates with hook's REST interface.

 #How to Use